shesgottadevelopit/sans-static/readme.md

-# Pink Lemonade Static Site Generator
+# Pink Lemonade/Sans Static Site Generator

 ## Summary
 An HTML and CSS boilerplate project.
 This is also a learning exercise in creating a static site generator, allowing for markdown usage and front matter use in pages.